alexvirdee/Divex/README.md

 ![Home Page](/public/images/Home-page.png)

 ### Authentication
 User authentication built using Passport with Express the app uses encryption salts to hash user passwords for protection.
-The app also allows for scoial logins on both Facebook and Google as well as local login.
+The app also allows for scoial logins on both Facebook and Google.
 This allows for a personal application for the user to log their own diving experiences.